 I locked the door behind me and paced toward my bed.
 Harriet lay at the foot of it in her cot, clutching a candleholder in her sleep like a babe might a stuffed animal.
-I paused to pull the covers up over her.
-She looked so peaceful in her sleep.
-One might never guess that she’d recently tried to brain a spy with brassware.
+I paused over her and pulled her covers up.
+She looked so peaceful like this.
+One might never guess that she’d recently tried to ‘brain a spy with brassware’ as Adnan put it.
 I smiled, recalling the look on McNaught’s face when he was forced to dive aside or take a candleholder to the face.
 Her fury at him on my behalf was spectacular, further proof that I should have dropped my walls and let her in years ago.

 “I’ll make up for it,” I told her sleeping form.
 One way or another, I would.

-My mattress felt like a cloud when I climbed into it.
+My mattress felt like a cloud when I climbed onto it.
 I rested my head on my pillow, closed my eyes, and knew no more.